 Debt collector calls to your cell phone are probably permissible if you don’t answer them.
-That’s because the important part about whether debt collector calls to your cell phone are permissible is whether the debt collector KNOWS you don’t want them to contact you.
+That’s because the important part about whether these calls to your cell phone are permissible is whether the debt collector KNOWS you don’t want them to contact you.
 But with that said, there are still reasonable boundaries to how often you can get called, even if you haven’t talked to a debt collector.
 If you are getting 5-10 calls per day, that would still probably violate consumer laws.

 What if They Don’t Honor my Request to Stop Calling?

-If a Debt collector chooses to ignore your requests to limit or stop calls to your cell phone, you may be entitled to hold them accountable and seek a recovery under consumer rights law.
+If a debt collector chooses to ignore your requests to limit or stop calls to your cell phone, you may be entitled to hold them accountable and seek a recovery under consumer rights law.
 The Fair Debt Collection Practices Act (“FDCPA”) and the Florida Consumer Collection Practices Act (“FCCPA”) provide that even if a debt is owed, it should be collected with decency.
 A related law, the Telephone Consumer Protection Act (“TCPA”) restricts how debt collectors and other companies can call your cell phone using an automated telephone dialer.

 A violation of your consumer rights under the FDCPA, FCCPA, and TCPA turns the tables against the debt collector—YOU can sue THEM for their violation!

-An FDCPA and FCCPA violation can require the debt collector to pay you $1,000.00 in statutory damages for each law, plus actual damages, attorney fees, litigation costs, and in some circumstances, punitive damages.
+A FDCPA and FCCPA violation can require the debt collector to pay you $1,000.00 in statutory damages for each law, plus actual damages, attorney fees, litigation costs, and, in some circumstances, punitive damages.
 In some situations, debt collectors in violation of the FDCPA may also waive the underlying debt, or even delete negative credit reporting.
-A TCPA violation can require the debt collector to pay $500.00-$1500.00 PER CALL for each call placed in violation of the statute.
+A TCPA violation can require the debt collector to pay $500.00 – $1,500.00 PER CALL that was placed in violation of the statute.

-If debt collectors have violated your right by calling you on your cell phone, we may be able to represent you with no up front attorney fees.
+If debt collectors have violated your right by calling you on your cell phone, we may be able to represent you with no upfront attorney fees.
 Let us help you turn the tables against a debt collector for violation of your consumer rights.